Owais-Ansari/Owais-Ansari/README.md

 - 😄 Pronouns: ou-wais

 Currently I am Working on two projects:
-- Prostate gleason grading: built an automated gleason grading system using SOTA segmentation algorithms.
+- Prostate gleason grading: Built an automated gleason grading system using SOTA segmentation algorithms.
 - Organ Identification: Built an organ idenctification module for rodents using a instance segmentation and classification algorithm.